atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

 ??? tip "How to deal with EIP AddressLimitExceeded error"

-    If you encounter the below error during installation stage:
+    If you encounter the below error during installation stage, it means VPC is successfully created, but no Elastic IP addresses available.

     ```shell
     Error: Error creating EIP: AddressLimitExceeded: The maximum number of addresses has been reached.